ibexa/documentation-developer/docs/tutorials/beginner_tutorial/7_embed_content.md

 # Step 7 — Embed content

 Creating lists and detailed views of content types and their respective items often involves loading related resources.
-In this step, you add a related object, a Landmark, which will be displayed on Ride pages.
+In this step, you add a related object, a Landmark, which is displayed on Ride pages.

 You can add as many or as little related resources as you like.